freefony/bc_ecom_product_page/README.md

 # BC Ecom Product Page

 ## Components
-- ProductPageLayout
-- ProductDisplay
+- ProductDetail: A 2 column Grid layout that wraps the and controls the flow of the page.
+  - ProductGellery: A child component of ProductDetail
     - Thumbnails
+    - Slides
-- Gallery
+  - ProductInfo:
     - ColorSelector
+    - Sizes: Shows a Grid of available shoe sizes
     - DropDown
       - DropDown Options
         - DropDownItems
+    - Button
+    - Modal(not built)
+      - AtheleticSizeModal(not built)

 ## API Endpoints